Heton History, Family Crest & Coats of Arms

 Some of the Heton family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Heton family to the New World and Oceana
+Migration of the Heton family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Heton or a variant listed above: Nathanial Heaton settled in Boston in 1620; Samuel Heaton settled in Boston in 1634; Alice and Edward Heaton settled in Virginia in 1698; Elizabeth, George, James, John, Robert, William Heaton, all arrived in Philadelphia between 1840 and 1865..